9661328/programming-1-portfolio/index.md

 #### Screensaver Lines

-Description: A screensaver that utilizes methods that take random integers to control color, direction, and thickness of lines.
+A screensaver that utilizes methods that take random integers to control color, direction, and thickness of lines.
 Also displays the time.

 | Source code | Windows x32 | Windows x64 | macOS |
 |:-----------:|:-----------:|:-----------:|:-----:|